Non-Degree Theological Studies

 - At the end of each module, each student will receive a written evaluation of their work and a copy of the evaluation will be sent to their bishop.

 The program cycle proceeds as follows with the in-residency dates listed below:

-Week 1 – complete modules began in June
+Week 1 – complete modules begun in June (session 2)

 Week 2 – begin session 3

 Module 1: Church History, including Episcopal Church history and polity